- What is Interlibrary Loan?

 These items are generally more difficult to acquire because they are rarer than other types of materials.
 Dissertations are easier to get than master's theses.
 Some libraries will lend a dissertation or thesis if they have more than one copy.
 We are usually able to borrow Proceedings or Reports.
 If they are lengthy, a multi volume set, or rare you may have to request photocopies of a particular section.
 Some of these materials may not be available through interlibrary loan.

-If you're a Christopher Center patron and a dissertation is not available through interlibrary loan, you may request its purchase through your subject librarian.
+If a dissertation is not available through interlibrary loan, you may request its purchase through your subject librarian.
 Purchase requests are subject to fund availability.

 May I borrow an ebook?